junwei-artist/auto-jmp/frontend/content/help.md

 - **"Invalid file format"**: Ensure your file is a valid Excel or CSV file
 - **"Analysis failed"**: Check your data structure and try again
 - **"Authentication failed"**: Refresh the page and login again

+*Note: Visual guides for understanding results and troubleshooting are available in the help interface.*

 ## Support & Contact